zehuilu/Real-time-Multi-Robot-Mission-Planning-in-Cluttered-Environment/README.md

 For experiments **ONLY**:

 This repo uses two Parrot Mambo quadrotors to do the experiments.
-To control these quadrotors based on results from DrMaMP, you need to download and install the following repository by the instructions.
+To control these quadrotors based on results from RPMAMP, you need to download and install the following repository by the instructions.
 * [Mambo-Tracking-Interface](https://github.com/zehuilu/Mambo-Tracking-Interface)

 For comparisons **ONLY**: